 Find out more about English language requirements.

-Both full-time and part-time students register initially for the MSc Bioinformatics and Genetic Epidemiology
+Both full-time and part-time students register initially for the MSc in Bioinformatics.

 The part-time MSc is delivered across three years consisting of three stages – the first taught stage (T1), the second taught stage (T2) and the research dissertation stage (R).
 The first taught stage of the programme lasts one academic year and consists of three 20-credit modules, totalling 60 credits, at Level 7.
 The second taught stage lasts one academic year and consists of three further 20-credit modules one of which is a case study, totalling 60 credits, at Level 7.
 The dissertation stage of the programme runs one academic year and includes a dissertation of 60 credits at Level 7, to achieve a combined total of 180 credits at Level 7 to complete the MSc programme.